CristianBarragan/CoffeeBean/docs/12-Contributing/README.md

 ## Philosophy

-CoffeeBeanery is built around a few simple principles.
+Foundgine is built around a few simple principles.

 - Compile-time first
 - Immutable by default